Independent advice on private healthcare

 - Common Definitions within policies

-Common Definitions within policies
+Private health insurance: Common definitions within policies

 Although there are certain ABI agreed definitions, this does not mean that all insurers uses them.